 Two of the most significant paintings from the early days of Constance Mayer are Self-Portrait of Citizeness Mayer Pointing to a Sketch for Her Mother and Self-Portrait with Artist’s Father: He Points to a Bust of Raphale, Inviting Her To Take This Celebrated Painter as a Model.
 Unlike other women artists of her time, Constance developed strategies for ensuring her work would be acceptable by masking her public self-assertion and professional ambition with an acceptance of parental protection and control within her image and submitting this work as the work of a pupil of Suvee and Greuze.
 In the first painting, Constance’s father has a book, which is a sign of knowledge and his finger points towards the bust of Raphael, which shows that his father presents a model for his daughter, and Constance is listening to him passively, showcasing his superiority.
 Here, she refers to the circumstances when majorly fathers played a significant role in the early training of women.

-Constance Mayer painted The Dream Of Happiness in 1819, which she made while collaborating with Prud'hon.
-Lit by the cool light of the moon, we see a boat gliding smoothly in the water.
-A female figure rests on her husband's arm with her child over her breast.
+Constance Mayer painted The Dream of Happiness in 1819, which she made while collaborating with Prud’hon.
+Lit by the moon’s cool light, we see a boat gliding smoothly in the water.
+A female figure rests on her husband’s arm with her child over her breast.
 And another female figure, Fortuna, assisted by Cupid, sails the boat.
-One can witness that Mayer symbolically serves as Fortuna's character in the painting of the life of Prud'hon and his family.
-Mayer displays a rolling moonlight over the man and woman, while a casting shadow casts across the female rower.
+One can witness that Mayer symbolically serves as Fortuna’s character in the painting of the life of Prud’hon and his family.
+Mayer displays a rolling moonlight over the man and woman while a casting shadow casts across the female rower.
 There is a presence of soft tones of colours and a darker background to exemplify the moonlight.
-Further, there is a use of even brushstrokes, which displays the sentimental side well.
+Further, there is a use of an even tone and gentle brushstrokes, which displays the sentimental side well.